matee8/backtracking_llm/README.md

     backtracking, from simple probability thresholds to n-gram overlap detection.
 -   High-Level Chat Pipeline: A stateless `ChatPipeline` that correctly handles multi-turn conversations using model-specific chat templates.
+-   Robust Benchmarking Suite: A complete, configuration-driven pipeline for evaluating backtracking performance.

+    -   Integrates with `lm-evaluation-harness` to run on standard NLP tasks.
+    -   Includes hyperparameter optimization with `optuna` to find the best `Operator` settings.

 -   Interactive CLI: A user-friendly command-line interface (`backtracking-llm`) for interactively chatting with any Hugging Face model, with full support for configuring backtracking.